 Freelancer & Agency Workspace Plans

-Webflow’s workspace plans for freelancers and agencies are made for collaborating with clients and managing CMS on non-hosted sites.
+Webflowโs workspace plans for freelancers and agencies are made for collaborating with clients and managing CMS on non-hosted sites.

-The Freelancer workspace costs $24 per month billed monthly or $16 per month billed annually.
-It includes three seats, 10 non-hosted sites on webflow.io domains, full CMS access on non-hosted sites, free access as a guest on client workspaces, and two guests on your own workspace.
+The Freelancer workspace is $16 per month when billed annually (or $24 month-to-month).
+It includes one full seat, 10 staging sites, full CMS access on staging sites, and free access as a guest on client workspaces.

 Final Thoughts